El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 Compared to a few years ago, when there were only a few local restaurants that closed by 5 pm, now you can find many nice restaurants and cafes.

-I have tried almost all of them and here below I am sharing a list of my favorite ones but also I will mention some others that I have been suggested by locals but I didn’t have the time to check out.
+I have tried almost all of them, and here below I am sharing a list of my favorite ones but also I will mention some others that locals have suggested me but I didn’t have the time to check out.

 ✅ Can Cocal